averypowers16/15.S60_2026/6_advanced_optimization_part1/README.md

 # Pre-assignment 6

-In this session, we will be exploring tools for solving linear optimization problems in Julia and JuMP.
+In this session, we will be exploring tools for solving linear and integer optimization problems in Julia and JuMP.
 Julia is a high-level, high-performance dynamic programming language for technical computing.
 JuMP is a library that enables us to formulate and solve mathematical programs in Julia using state-of-the-art solvers.
 We will be using the Gurobi solver to solve linear optimimization problems.

 This session consists of three parts:
 - Part 1: Introduction to Julia and tips/tricks